QLamyBesnier/Recombinase_2025/README.md

 The data necessary to reproduce the analysis can be found in the "Data" folder.

-It is composed of a 5 files :
+It is composed of 5 files:

 - *Frub.tsv*: a tsv table containing the FRUB output for the INHPARED 5,226 genomes.
 - *INHPARED.tsv*: a tsv table containing the full information, including taxonomy, of the INPHARED 5,226 genomes.